NYU School of Law's exchange program partners are:

 Information regarding the TOEFL is available from www.toefl.org; applicants must register for the internet-based TOEFL (iBT) only.
 Information regarding the IELTS is available at www.ielts.org; applicants must register for the academic version only.

 A TOEFL total score of at least 100, a minimum score of 26 on the reading and listening subsections, and a minimum score of 22 on the writing and speaking subsections are required.
-For applicants who take the IELTS, the requirements are a minimum overall band score of at least 7.
-Because this is the first year in which NYU Law accepts IELTS, no subsection minimums will be established for this test.
-However, the Office of Graduate Admissions will look for applicants who achieve a score of at least 7 on most of the subsections (listening, reading, writing, and speaking).
+For applicants who take the IELTS, the requirements are a minimum overall band score of at least 7, a minimum score of 7.5 on the reading and listening subsections, and a minimum score of 7 on the writing and speaking subsections.

 Because application materials are time-sensitive and may be traveling great distances, we highly recommend applicants use an international courier service, such as UPS, FedEx, or DHL, in lieu of national postal services.
 All materials sent for application should be addressed as follows: